Quicklinks:

 Once the metal is formed, it’s common to treat the metal in different ways to further impart desirable characteristics.

-ANNEALING: The metal is reheated and slowly cooled to obtain a more ductile metal which will have improved its machinability and cold-forming characteristics.
+Annealing: The metal is reheated and slowly cooled to obtain a more ductile metal which will have improved its machinability and cold-forming characteristics.

 - Meant to relieve stresses in the metal caused by cold working, and can alter ductility, strength, and other mechanical properties.

-QUENCHING: Involves heating the metal (typically steel) to a certain temperature and then rapidly cooling it by complete submersion in water or some other liquid.
+Quenching: Involves heating the metal (typically steel) to a certain temperature and then rapidly cooling it by complete submersion in water or some other liquid.
 This strengthens the steel.
 Quenching makes strong steel, but makes brittle steel.
 So after quenching, the steel is normally tempered.

-TEMPERING: Similar to quenching but does not involve rapid cooling.
+Tempering: Similar to quenching but does not involve rapid cooling.
 It is also used to improve the strength and workability of steel

-CASE HARDENING: Produces a hard-surface steel over a relatively softer core.
+Case Hardening: Produces a hard-surface steel over a relatively softer core.

 - Heating metal and then diffusing a gas (commonly carbon or nitrogen) into its surface, creating a thin layer of a harder alloy.